Sampling Is All You Need on Modeling Long-Term User Behaviors for CTR Prediction: Introduction

 We conduct experiments on both public and industrial datasets.
 Experimental results show that SDIM achieves results consistent with standard attention-based methods, and outperforms all competitive baselines on modeling long-term user behaviors, and with sizable speed ups.
 SDIM has been deployed in the search system in Meituan\footnote{\url{https://meituan.com/}}, the largest e-commerce platform for lifestyle services in China, and bringing 2.98\% CTR and 2.69\% VBR lift, which is very significant to our business.

 In sum, the main contributions of this paper are summarized as follows: \begin{itemize} \item We propose SDIM, a hash sampling-based framework for modeling long-term user behaviors for CTR prediction.
-In SDIM, the distribution of user interest is approximated with LSH collision probabilities.
 We prove that this simple sampling-based strategy produces very similar attention patterns as target attention. \item We introduce our hands-on practice on deploying SDIM online in detail.
 We believe this work would help to advance the community, especially in modeling long-term user behaviors. \item Extensive experiments are conducted on both public and industrial datasets, and the results demonstrate the superiority of SDIM in terms of efficiency and effectiveness.
 SDIM has been deployed in the search system in Meituan, contributing significant improvement to the business. \end{itemize}